docknetwork/api-docs/source/index.html.md

 DIDs in Dock are created by choosing a 32-byte unique (on Dock chain) identifier along with a public key.
 You can update and delete a DID as well as list all DIDs.
 DID is identified by a unique, random key.

 <aside class="notice">
-As of now, a DID can have only one key at a time.
+Currently a DID can have only one key at a time as a controller, soon we will support multiple keys per DID.
 </aside>